Walang Hanggan (2012 TV series): Plot summary

 Cruz sisters Henya and Margaret live together with Joseph Montenegro in the fictional province of Olivarez.
 Henya sacrificed everything to give Margaret a better life.
 Around two decades later, Joseph and Margaret's son Marco Montenegro, the future heir of the Montenegro's wine business, develops feelings for Emily Cardenas, the daughter of an old worker in their hacienda.
-Marco gives Emily the Infinity Ring, which means "eternity", as a symbol of their love for each other.
+Marco gives Emily the Infinity Ring, representing "eternity," as a symbol of their love for each other.
 However, Margaret's schemes to ruin Emily's relationship with Marco prompts him to marry rich banker Jane Bonifacio, much to the detriment of Emily, who throws the ring away and vows revenge against the Montenegros.
 One night, Margaret and Henya had a heated misunderstanding about Joseph's love for Henya.
 Henya decides to leave the mansion so Margaret can live in peace.

-Years after Joseph's death, laborer William Alcantara settle in Olivarez with his children Katerina, Onat and Tomas.
+Years after Joseph's death, laborer William Alcantara settles in Olivarez with his children Katerina, Onat, and Tomas.
 When Onat died from a deadly flu and the Montenegros migrate to the United States, William adopts a street boy named Daniel into the hacienda Alcantara, where Henya assumes her role as Daniel's adoptive grandmother.
 Daniel and Katerina become best friends and they gradually develop a very close relationship over the next several years.
 Tomas remains very resentful towards Daniel and has an addiction to gambling.
-Margaret, Marco and Jane returns home with their children Nathan and Johanna, who are both becoming interested in Katerina and Daniel respectively.
+Margaret, Marco, and Jane return home with their children Nathan and Johanna, who both become interested in Katerina and Daniel respectively.
 Unknown to everyone else, Emily returns to the country along with her assistant Miguel Ramos, as they begin investigating the Montenegros.
-After William dies of a severe heart attack, Tomas takes over the hacienda Alcantara with help from Margaret, and he succeeds in destroying Daniel's life, Nathan going to graduation for Katerina's College, But he not to attended in Daniel and Henya however Tomas and he stolen for the money thief, foolish and crooked anger, Tomas punishment to Daniel dragged the horseback forcing, Katerina to live with the Montenegros, and helping Nathan to marry Katerina.
+After William dies of a severe heart attack, Tomas takes over the hacienda Alcantara with help from Margaret, and he succeeds in destroying Daniel's life.
+Nathan attends Katerina's college graduation despite not being a student.
+Meanwhile, Daniel and Henya confront Tomas, who accuses the former of financial theft.
+In his foolish and crooked anger, Tomas punishes Daniel by dragging him on horseback.
+Katerina is eventually forced to live with the Montenegros, where Nathan marries Katerina in the process.
 Daniel is fatally stabbed by Tomas and plunges down into the waterfalls, but is found alive by Emily and Miguel.
 Upon recovering, Daniel is heartbroken seeing Katerina and Nathan together and he agrees to live with Emily in Milan, Italy in order to become stronger.
 Emily tells Daniel about her life in Milan and she has flashbacks of working multiple jobs until she married a rich old man named Marcelo Guidotti.